StephenKappel/dataology/MsdnForums/ExplorationAndCommentary.md

 Introduction
 -------------------------
 Working in a technical support organization, I have come to appreciate the value of forums in deflecting issues before they reach support queues.
 Smaller volumes of issues that support engineers need to work on translates to lowers costs and generally happier customers.
-In this project, I wanted to ask: What factors make a forum successful (or unsuccessful)?
-Through data exploration, I hoped to gain actionable insight into the things an organization can do (or avoid doing) to accelerate the successfulness of forums and the deflection of support issues.
+In this project, I want to ask: What factors make a forum successful (or unsuccessful)?
+Through data exploration, I hope to gain actionable insights into the things an organization can do (or avoid doing) to accelerate the successful-ness of forums and the deflection of support issues.

 The notion of *success* in a forum is not easy to directly quantify.
 In a perfect world, we would want to measure the number of support issues *not* opened, which is obviously not possible in our reality.
 Therefore, we must use indirect measures to give us a directionally-correct understanding of our successfulness.
 Based on experience, I have chosen to quantify success in the following ways: